prysmaticlabs/prysm/sharding/README.md

 -   A **locally-running geth node** that spins up an instance of the Ethereum blockchain and mines on the Proof of Work chain
 -   A **Sharding Manager Contract (SMC)** that is deployed onto this blockchain instance
 -   A **sharding node** that connects to the running geth node through JSON-RPC, provides bindings to the SMC
--   A **notary protocol** that allows users to stake ETH into the SMC and be selected as a notary in a certain period on a shard
+-   A **notary service** that allows users to stake ETH into the SMC and be selected as a notary in a certain period on a shard
--   A **proposer protocol** that is tasked with processing pending tx's into collations that are then submitted to the SMC.
+-   A **proposer service** that is tasked with processing pending tx's into collations that are then submitted to the SMC.
 In phase 1, proposers _do not_ execute state, but rather just serialize pending tx data into possibly valid/invalid data blobs.

 Our initial implementation will function through simple command line arguments that will allow a user running the local geth node to deposit ETH into the SMC and join as a notary that is randomly assigned to a shard in a certain period.